prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 - Add `pbs: true`.
 If you also have a [Prebid.js bid adapter](/dev-docs/bidder-adaptor.html), add `pbjs: true`.
 Default is false for both.
 - If you support the GDPR consentManagement module and TCF1, add `gdpr_supported: true`.
 Default is false.
 - If you support the GDPR consentManagement module and TCF2, add `tcf2_supported: true`.
 Default is false.
+- If you're on the IAB's Global Vendor List, place your ID in `gvl_id`.
+No default.
 - If you support the US Privacy consentManagementUsp module, add `usp_supported: true`.
 Default is false.
 - If you support one or more userId modules, add `userId: (list of supported vendors)`.
 Default is none.
 - If you support video and/or native mediaTypes add `media_types: video, native`.
 Note that display is added by default.
 If you don't support display, add "no-display" as the first entry, e.g. `media_types: no-display, native`.
 No defaults.